 Youth Combat Sports Sanctioning Organization

 Board Counsel Jamie Dalton responded to a question from the Commission regarding its role set out by statute and in regulations in connection with youth and amateur events.
 She explained that the statute exempts most youth programming from the MSAC’s jurisdiction, but that MSAC regulations contemplate MSAC approval of one or more non-youth amateur sanctioning organizations in any discipline.
 Board Counsel further explained that no MSAC-licensed events should involve youth under 18 (or 16 in the case of boxing) and care should be taken to ensure that MSAC-licensed and youth events do not occur at the same venue at the same time or immediately consecutively.
 Board Counsel suggested that the MSAC could review the details of any planned youth event and provide the Commission’s comments about permissibility.
+Commissioner Carmi stated that he believed that all combat sports competitions, including those involving youth, were under the purview of MSAC per MGL.
+He further advised that holding a youth combat sports competition in the Commonwealth is illegal, unless it is held in accordance with a license granted by the commission.

 Executive Director Report